bartman081523/stable-diffusion-discord-messages/README.md

 prompts-only: gzipped stripped prompts only in line-separation

+scripts: scripts that I used to process the data

-see this repo for concatenated and stripped only-prompts
+see this repo for concatenated and stripped only-prompts:

 https://huggingface.co/datasets/bartman081523/stable-diffusion-discord-prompts